-Coconut is a delicious and nutritious part of humans' diets, and small amounts of it are good for dogs, too.
+Coconut is a delicious and nutritious part of humans' diets, and small amounts of it can be good for dogs, too.
 The dense, white coconut fruit (often referred to as "meat") is high in vitamins, minerals, and healthy fat.
 Whether it is raw, dried, blended into milk, or pressed into oil, coconut is a fine addition to your dog’s diet as long as it's fed with care.

 Coconut Benefits for Dogs